 Theft of R350 Million Worth of Precious Minerals: Five Accused Languish Behind Bars

-In one of the largest mineral theft cases in South African history, five individuals are currently behind bars following their arrest for the alleged theft of precious Minerals valued at approximately R350 million.
+In one of the largest mineral theft cases in South African history, five individuals are currently behind bars following their arrest for the alleged theft of precious minerals valued at approximately R350 million.
 The accused, who have been identified as key figures in a sophisticated criminal syndicate, are facing charges of theft, illegal mining, and racketeering.

 The five accused, identified as John Mokwena, Thabo Mokoena, Sipho Dlamini, Lerato Khumalo, and Zanele Mthembu, were arrested during a multi-agency operation conducted by the South African Police Service (SAPS) in collaboration with the Hawks, the Directorate for Priority Crime Investigation.
 The arrests were made following an intensive investigation that spanned several months and involved undercover operations, surveillance, and the gathering of critical intelligence.